Ercan Demiralay FCCA explains the shift in mindset required by founders when progressing a business into growth.

 Growth entails becoming a lot bigger while protecting your intellectual property from competitors.
 Sounds simple however, it’s anything but!
 Strategic direction usually requires considerable thought, careful planning, and time.

 It needs to come from you as the owner manager and founder or, from you and a small number of people such as an executive team.
 Only a few people should be involved in developing a strategy.
-It’s not something that can be done well democratically via compromise and appeasement.
+It’s unlikely to be something that can be done well democratically, or via a lot of compromise and appeasement.

 Questions to ask